-All in all, Airbnb offers a new palette of experiences for both tourists and their hosts, and can be a great alternative investment.
-Regarding this platform as a business opportunity, you have to be completely aware what your goal is and how to achieve it:
+All in all, Airbnb offers a new palette of experiences for both tourists and their hosts and can be a great alternative investment.
+Regarding this platform as a business opportunity, you have to be completely aware of what your goal is and how to achieve it:

 Research the area and the demand for such accommodations.
 Compare with others offering similar listings and decide how to beat them.
 Read all the information regarding possible expenses, taxes, fees and insurance cover for any damages on your property.